"There are two kinds of (research) writers: those that make you think, and those that make you wonder."

 In the past six months, our faculty research has received outstanding media exposure in the following:

-The Seattle Times
+The New York Times

-Wall Street Journal
+Wall Street Journal (globally)

 Additional and international media exposure include: